Shift3/boilerplate-client-react/README.md

 To start the project, make sure yarn is installed on your local machine.
 If you have already installed our [laptop script](https://github.com/Shift3/laptop), you should already have yarn.

 1. Install Dependencies via `yarn install`
-2. Start the Project via `yarn start`
+2. Start the Project in development mode via `yarn start`

-#### Starting the Project

-Runs the app in the development mode.\
-Open [http://localhost:4200](http://localhost:4200) to view it in the browser.
+Open [http://localhost:4200](http://localhost:4200) to view the project in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 #### Running unit tests